 West Coast Wilderness Railway

-West Coast Wilderness Railway (formerly ABT Railway), Tasmania, AustraliaThe West Coast Wilderness Railway carves its way through thick rainforest on the west coast of Tasmania and takes you to wild locations otherwise inaccessible.
+West Coast Wilderness Railway (formerly ABT Railway), Tasmania, AustraliaThe West Coast Wilderness Railway carves its way through thick rainforest on the west coast of Tasmania and takes you to wild locations that are otherwise largely inaccessible.
 The train runs a 35-kilometre track between the towns of Queenstown and Strahan, and is of important historical significance for the area.
 In fact, 3 of the 5 original locomotives used on this fascinating 1897-built railway are still in operation.
 A fourth locomotive was scrapped while the fifth sits in a museum in Hobart.

 Region and Getting There